Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Related Work

-Recent works \hidetxt{have concentrated }on vertiport scheduling and design such as \cite{kleinbekman2018evtol} present the methods to determine optimal ``Required time of arrival" by MILP considering energy and flight dynamics, while \cite{shao2021terminal} proposes a multi-ring structure over a multi-vertiport.
-The multi-ring structure only handles air traffic and does not consider ground traffic.
+Recent works \hidetxt{have concentrated }on vertiport scheduling and design such as \cite{kleinbekman2018evtol} present the methods to determine optimal ``Required time of arrival" using MILP by considering energy and flight dynamics, while \cite{shao2021terminal} proposes a multi-ring structure over a multi-vertiport.
+The multi-ring structure only handles air traffic \reva{by constructing control rules of junctions based on the cyclic phase backpressure strategy and an integrated adaptive scheduling model based on traffic structure and operation control rules.
+However, it} does not consider handling ground operations.
 The thesis work in \cite{vazquez2021vertiport} discusses the software tools for vertiport design simulation and analysis.
-Since a vertiport can have multiple gates and TLOF pads, several works such as \cite{vascik2019development,ahn2022design,preis2022vertiport} have done extensive studies on the design of vertiport and its capacity and throughput analysis.\hidetxt{They have put forth four topologies of vertiport designs: Linear, satellite, pier and remote apron} The work presented in \cite{vascik2019development} reviewed various heliport topologies (linear, satellite, pier, and remote apron) for vertiport terminals and developed an integer program based on the Bertsimas-Stock multi-commodity flow model to analyze vertiport operations.
+Since a vertiminal can have multiple gates and TLOF pads, several works such as \cite{vascik2019development,ahn2022design,preis2022vertiport, zelinski2020operational} have conducted extensive studies on their design\streva{of vertiport and its}, capacity and throughput analysis.\hidetxt{They have put forth four topologies of vertiport designs: Linear, satellite, pier and remote apron} The work presented in \cite{vascik2019development} reviewed various heliport topologies (linear, satellite, pier, and remote apron) for vertiminals and developed an integer program based on the Bertsimas-Stock multi-commodity~\cite{bertsimas2000traffic} flow model to analyse vertiminal operations.
 Their extensive experiments investigated the impact of factors like gate-to-TLOF pad ratio, operational policies, and staging stand availability on throughput and capacity envelope.
-However, they have not considered the inter-separation distance on taxiways and surface directions\hidetxt{or wake vortex separation requirement on the TLOF pad} among different classes or types of flights.
-The study in \cite{ahn2022design} analyzed various topologies for maximizing throughput at Gimpo airport vertiport.
+However, they have not considered the inter-separation distance requirements on taxiways and surface directions\hidetxt{or wake vortex separation requirement on the TLOF pad} among different classes or types of flights.
+The study in \cite{ahn2022design} analysed various topologies for maximising throughput at Gimpo airport vertiminal.
 These topologies are based on EASA and FAA guidelines.
 While the authors have used obstacle-free volume, they do not explore the concept of multiple surface directions.
-The work of \cite{preis2022vertiport} proposed a heuristic for vertiport design focusing on efficient ground operations in UAM.
-Their work analyzed average passenger delay based on vertiport layout and demand profile throughout the day.
+The work of \cite{preis2022vertiport} proposed a heuristic for vertiminal design focusing on efficient ground operations in UAM.
+Their work analysed average passenger delay based on vertiminal layout and demand profile throughout the day. \textit{In summary, none of these works has considered multiple climb and approach surface directions for vertiminal operations.}